Back to all coursesStart here

 Introduction to embedded systems

-- Combinational logic design: logic gates, truth tables, Boolean algebra.
+- Combinational logic design.
+Truth tables, Boolean algebra, gate network.

 - Subroutines and functions.
-Stack.
+Stack and activation record.
 Pass of parameters.

 - Student can design a combinational gate network from a description/specification.